 Legal resources for school

-I have a reputation for using every resource available to me, which might be why my school kept certain legal resources secret from me, like my state protection and advocacy organization.
-I wish I knew about this organization sooner, as they would have been helpful when dealing with IEP meetings, and especially helpful with IEP violations.
-Read more about my state’s organization, the Disability Law Center of Virginia, here.
+I have a reputation for using every resource available to me.
+This might be why my school kept certain legal resources secret from me, like my state protection and advocacy organization.
+I wish I knew about this organization sooner.
+They would have been helpful when dealing with IEP meetings, and especially helpful with IEP violations.

 They want you to not need them